Marblehead, Massachusetts: Education

 Marblehead Public Schools oversees four schools: Brown and Glover elementary schools; the Village School (grades 4–6); Marblehead Veterans Middle School; and Marblehead High School.
 The town is also home to the Marblehead Community Charter Public School, the first Commonwealth charter school to open in Massachusetts, as well as Tower School, a private day school for kindergarten through eighth grade.

 Town song

-The Town of Marblehead has the unique distinction of having an official town anthem "Marblehead Forever".
+The Town of Marblehead has an official town anthem "Marblehead Forever".
 It is performed at most major town events and commemorations.
 It was written by the Reverend Marcia Martin Selman to the music of the hymn tune "The Lily of the Valley", from a melody by J. R. Murray, "Songs of Rejoicing", 1888.

+Media

+Newspapers

+Marblehead is served by three different local newspapers as of 2025.
+Two of them are weekly print newspapers, while one is a digital news site.
+The Marblehead Weekly News was founded in 2022 by Essex Media Group, the publisher of The Daily Item of Lynn.
+It is mailed to all households in town.

+The Marblehead Current was also launched in 2022.
+It was founded by former employees of the Marblehead Reporter, which had its local coverage entirely cut by its corporate owner, Gannett.
+It also has a print edition which is mailed to all households in town.

+The Marblehead Independent is a local news website founded in 2025.
+It was created by a co-founder of the Marblehead Current who had his full time position cut due to funding shortages.

+Defunct news sources include the weekly Marblehead Reporter and the digital Marblehead Beacon, which published from 2021 to 2023.